-While the adults appreciate the affordable dinner, the kids LOVED the visits from LEGO character “Max.”
+While the adults appreciate the affordable dinner, the kids LOVED the visits from the LEGO character “Max.”
 The appearance is included in the cost of the dinner and you don’t have to make a reservation.
-I researched getting breakfast with some silly-speaking yellow men at another resort, and the cost for our family would have been over $130!?
-For breakfast!?!?
+I researched getting breakfast with some silly-speaking yellow men at another resort, and the cost for our family would have been over $130!
+For breakfast!?!
 LEGO creates so much value for the on-site stay.

 The room felt small.
 Even though it was half of a cottage, it was no bigger than a standard hotel room.
 I liked that the kids had a separate space, but because the room is separated by a curtain, not a door, light and noise were an issue.
 Mr. YT and I tried to stay up and watch TV, but Olen could see and hear it, so we had to just turn everything off and try to sleep.
 This isn’t a huge deal, but I definitely prefer a true suite.

 The bathroom layout and potty seat were a hit, but for all the thoughtful things they provided, a stool for the sink and a soap dish would be so helpful.
 I know that’s a little nit-picky.

 As mentioned above, the dinner items (esp steak and the pizza) were just okay.
 The buffet breakfast, however, was ample and tasty.

 Should you stay at the LEGOLAND Beach Retreat?

 I’d definitely recommend a stay at the LEGOLAND Beach Retreat Resort, Florida.
 Our kids were immersed in the LEGO culture for 2 days and they loved every moment.
 The shuttle to and from the parks is convenient and easy.
 A resort stay also includes free parking at LEGOLAND which we used on the last day after check-out.